 The members of this group, over the years, have gathered information, photographs, maps and oral histories of Coopers Plains, Salisbury, Rocklea, Acacia Ridge and Archerfield – the five Brisbane suburbs that now make up the original Cowper’s Plains.
 The Brisbane suburbs of Robertson and Macgregor were added to the CPLHG’s areas of interest in 2011.

 A number of books and booklets on these suburbs have been compiled and an ever growing collection of the area’s past is maintained in the Coopers Plains Library.
+The work was mostly complied and edited by Beryl Roberts.

 More than 15 years of research and gathering has resulted in this comprehensive, roughly chronological record of Coopers Plains.
 The Coopers Plains information from the 1st Edition of A Closer Look at Coopers Plains has been incorporated into this 2nd Edition.
 Both books were written by Beryl Roberts on behalf of the Coopers Plains Local History Group.